ITfoxtec/FoxIDs/docs/down-party-saml-2.0.md

 Both the login, logout and single logout [SAML 2.0 profiles](https://docs.oasis-open.org/security/saml/v2.0/saml-profiles-2.0-os.pdf) are supported.
 The Artifact profile is not supported.

-> The FoxIDs SAML 2.0 metadata do only include logout and single logout information if logout is configured in the SAML 2.0 down-party.
+> The FoxIDs SAML 2.0 metadata do only include logout and single logout information if logout is configured in the SAML 2.0 application registration.

 How to guides: